Does Paying Rent Build Credit?

 The following credit scoring models do take rent payment history into account.
 While they’re not the commonly used credit score models, they may still be considered by certain lenders:

-- VantageScore[2]: VantageScore® considers rent as well as utility payments in calculating credit scores, if they’re reported by either a landlord or the borrower.[7]
+• VantageScore[2]: VantageScore® considers rent as well as utility payments in calculating credit scores, if they’re reported by either a landlord or the borrower uses a third-party rent reporting service.
+Self offers a free rent reporting service* that reports positive rental payments each month to Equifax, Experian, and TransUnion, with no credit history required and no hard credit pull.

 How to report rent payments to credit bureaus

-As mentioned before, you have two main ways for rent payments to count towards your credit score: either you or your landlord have to sign up for a rent reporting service.
+As mentioned before, there are two main ways for rent payments to count towards your credit score: either you or your landlord has to sign up for a rent reporting service.
 That service then furnishes the data to credit bureaus.

 Rent reporting services for individuals